QuiNovas/extensible-locks/README.md

 # extensible-locks
-Lock/RLock classes that are extensible
+Lock/RLock classes that are extensible.

+Every other class in `threading` is extensible.
+But neither of the locks are.

+If you need extensible locks, use these instead.

+Conforms exactly to the `threading.Lock` and `threading.RLock` class signatures.